-MPower will be closed Mon, Sep 1, 2025 for Labor Day.
+MPower will be closed November 27th, & 28th, 2025 for Thanksgiving Holiday.

 Welcome to MPower, an agency developed to meet the Targeted Case Management needs of Individuals with developmental disabilities in Pettis, Saline, Lafayette, and Benton Counties.
 At MPower, we have dedicated ourselves to providing the highest quality case management services available in Central Missouri.
 We believe that the individuals we serve deserve an advocate that is highly trained, well-educated on the latest trends and highly motivated to assist people in navigating the intricate systems of State and Federal funding sources and the growing list of qualified providers.